 By the time the Rhinos arrived at Stables, I was almost out of stamina.
-The 3 plus hours we have to wait for boarding the armored buses were the worse for me.
+The 3 plus hours we had to wait to board the armored buses were the worse for me.
 They seemed like 3 years.
-I tried not to sit much as that will inevitably crown the sleep elf.
-And knowing the Stables policy of no sleeping in the premises, I was trying to avoid a repeat of Kubrick’s Paths of Glory.
-At any rate, in my brief lucid moments, I realized that being here just meant that: a) everything really takes a while to get done or to happen -so forget the NY pace; and b) everything needs to be done on a self-service basis or it will not happen at all.
+I tried not to sit much as that would inevitably crown the sleeping elf.
+And knowing the Stables policy of no sleeping on the premises, I was trying to avoid a repeat of Kubrick’s Paths of Glory.
+At any rate, in my brief lucid moments, I realized that being here just meant that: a) everything really takes a while to get done or to happen -so forget the NY pace, and b) everything needs to be done on a self-service basis or it will not happen at all.

 The process of boarding the Rhinos proved no different.

 Stables does look like a stable, at least from the outside.
-It is a rectangular wood based construction which has an open front patio where one can sit and even leave the luggage and PPE.
+It is a rectangular wood-based construction that has an open front patio where one can sit and even leave luggage and PPE.
 Gravel stones fill the ground floor which makes the wheels in our suitcases totally useless.
 One goes into Stables via a single door and the inside is usually full of people patiently waiting.
 Coffee, tea, water, candies and chips are available for free.
-And of course there are a couple of TV sets tuned to CNN, a CNN customized for the mostly military audience.
+And of course, there are a couple of TV sets tuned to CNN, a CNN customized for the mostly military audience.
 There are only so many inside seats.
 When we arrived most of them were taken so we had to sit outside and weather the cold.
-The wind was now dying out and the temperature was raising slowly.
+The wind was now dying out and the temperature was rising slowly.
 So it was a bit chilly but not really cold.

 We finally made it.
 It took us 21.5 hours to get from BIAP to the UN Compound.
 It took me 44 hours to get from NY to Baghdad.
 And I only slept 5 hours in that period of time, during the flight to Amman.
 No wonder I was dead tired.